Vital-Kancharla/mern-login/README.md

 ```

 4. Configure MongoDB and JWT:
-Visit MongoDB website, create account, database and take connection string.
+Visit the MongoDB website, create an account, database, and obtain the connection string.
-After that generate 256 bits random key and add it to .env file.
+Then generate a 256-bit random key and add it to the .env file.
 Create the .env file in the root directory with the following contents:
 ```
 MONGO_URI=your_mongodb_uri